adaltas/node-each/README.md

 Use `pause` and `resume` functions to throttle the iteration.

-The `pause` option define the initial status.
-Its value default to `false`.
+The `pause` option defines the initial status.
+Its value defaults to `false`.

 On pause, executed functions pursue their execution and no further function is scheduled for execution.